 The student is solely responsible for adhering to the following guidelines, prior to being awarded internship/externship/cooperative:

 1. During the term in which the internship/externship/cooperative will take place, the student must be considered to be a full-time student, carrying 12 or more credit hours of classes at Shepherd University, in addition to the internship/externship/cooperative.

 2. The student must have an overall grade point average (GPA) of 2.50 on a 4.00 scale; only credits earned at Shepherd University will count toward the calculation of the grade point average.

 3. To be eligible, the student must have successfully completed 30 credit hours.
-This CIS Department requirement is more stringent than and supersedes the requirement of the University Co-Op Program.
+This CME Department requirement is more stringent than and supersedes the requirement of the University Co-Op Program.

-4. The student must have completed 12 credit hours in the CIS Department.
+4. The student must have completed 12 credit hours in the CME Department.

 5. For students receiving financial aid, the student is responsible for maintaining sufficient credit hours to continue qualifying for financial aid, if the internship/externship/cooperative is withdrawn for any reason.
 If the internship/externship/cooperative is a paid position, the student is responsible for determining what impact the paid internship/externship/cooperative might have on their receiving financial aid.

 1. Secure the approval of a qualifying firm.